PhucGiaNguyen99/FlipTapMatch/README.md

-# FlipTapPair - Memory Matching Game
+# FlipTapMatch - Memory Matching Game
 **An interactive Android memory game built with Java and XML**

 ---